mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/index.md

 To install and deploy Kaptain for the first time, proceed with these steps:

 1. Ensure you have reviewed all [prerequisites](../install/prerequisites/).
+If you are installing Kaptain on premises, also review the [on-premise prerequisites](../install/on-premise/) page.

 1. Add Kaptain to your DKP Catalog Applicationd according to your set-up: